jmalarcon/Win11ClockToggler/README.md

 - **Win11ClockTogglerGUI.exe.zip**: the graphical version, suitable for most of the users.
 - **Win11ClockTogglerCLI.zip**: a command line interface version.

+>**IMPORTANT**: Take into account that this program is a "hack".
+I Analyze the inner structure of the taskbar to find the area containing the date/time, and that structure can change in the future, so I need to analyze it again to make it work.
+I check every major version of Windows 11 that is released to try to make sure it works on it.
+But, **if you're using a preview/future version of Windows 11, then I don't support that**.
+It may have changes that are not applicable to current versions and that maybe can disappear when it's a finished version, so I don't spend time on that. **It works with current Windows versions**.

 ## GUI Version

 It's a graphical user interface version.
 Just double-click on the `Win11ClockTogglerGUI.exe` file.
 A new window will appear: